Connect with us

 Real > Virtual

 Although soundbars and single-cabinet wireless speakers can simulate sound coming from multiple directions using a process called “channel virtualization,” this virtual immersive surround really isn’t as convincing as dedicated height speakers and rear surround speakers.
-As far as placement of those height speakers, they can be physically mounted on the ceiling, mounted high on the wall or even mounted at or near ear height reflecting sound off the ceiling.
+As far as placement of those height speakers, they can be physically mounted on or in the ceiling, mounted high on the wall or even mounted at or near ear height reflecting sound off the ceiling.
 The reflective speaker option, also known as Dolby Atmos elevation speakers, works best in rooms with a flat ceiling that can properly reflect sound back down toward the listener.

 Dolby-Atmos-enabled_1